jturnley/BA2Manager/PROJECT_STATUS.md

 ## Final Summary

-BA2 Manager Pro v1.1.0 is **production-ready** with all planned features implemented, tested, and documented.
+BA2 Manager v2.0.0 is **production-ready** with all planned features implemented, tested, and documented.
 The application provides a comprehensive solution for managing Fallout 4 BA2 archives with advanced features:

 - ✅ Granular extraction (Main/Texture independent)
 - ✅ Load order protection (automatic backups)